itsjunetime/smserver/README.md

 - [x] Persistent settings
 - [x] Allow the server to run in the background for unlimited time
 - [x] Convenient Custom CSS Loading
+- [ ] Search through messages from browser - This has been implemented in the API
 - [ ] Information on web page about battery life, wifi connection, etc
-- [ ] Access to camera roll

 ### Future plans
 - [ ] HTTPS
 - [ ] Websockets for instant communication
 - [ ] Notification when other party starts typing
-- [ ] Search through messages from browser
+- [ ] Access to camera roll

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.